MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-2-Frequency-Allocations-Radio-Treaty-Matters-General-Rules-Regulations/subpart-A-Terminology/section-2.1.md

 ##### § 2.1 Terms and definitions. #####

+Link to an amendment published at 90 FR 11491, Mar.
+7, 2025.

 (a) Where a term or definition appears in this part of the Commission's Rules, it shall be the definitive term or definition and shall prevail throughout the Commission's Rules.

 (b) The source of each definition is indicated as follows:

-CS—Annex to the Constitution of the International Telecommunication Union (ITU)CV—Annex to the Convention of the ITUFCC—Federal Communications CommissionRR—ITU Radio Regulations
+CS—Annex to the Constitution of the International Telecommunication Union (ITU) CV—Annex to the Convention of the ITU FCC—Federal Communications Commission RR—ITU Radio Regulations

 (c) The following terms and definitions are issued: